Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

     <img src=".//media/image93.png" style="width:5.in;height:2.18982in" alt="A screenshot of a cell phone Description automatically generated" />

-## Connecting your Device to the Dashboard
+## Connect your Device to the Dashboard for Data Visualization

 1. Navigate to the left-hand vertical toolbar and click on the `Dashboards` icon